-When this feature is selected, the power window switches, radio, Uconnect® phone system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition is cycled to OFF.
+When this feature is selected, the power window switches, radio, Uconnect phone system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition is cycled to OFF.
 Opening either front door will cancel this feature.
 Press the "Engine Off Power Delay" button on the touchscreen and choose from "0 sec," "45 sec," "5 min" or "10 min" to select your desired time interval.
-Then press the arrow back button on the touchscreen.